 Sharing what you are learning in your daily habit of Bible reading not only blesses those with whom you share, it all encourages you to stick to the habit.
 When you get to explain something you’ve learned or applied from the Bible it gets you excited to keep learning more.

-The purpose of daily Bible reading is not just that you will know more.
+The reason we read the Bible daily is not just that we want to know more.
 This isn’t research for a future Jeopardy run.
 You are trying to know more of what God’s Word says so that you can apply it.
 When we see our daily habit of Bible reading actually changing our lives, our thoughts, our attitudes, and our actions, it motivates us to keep on reading.

 To apply what we are reading requires effort, however.
 We must actively be thinking about the meaning of a passage, and prayerfully seeking how it might apply to us.
 We need to take the time and sweat to meditate on how we can apply this particular passage to our lives.
 If you are applying the Word to your life, you will soon find that daily Bible reading has ceased being a chore and has subtly transformed itself into a joy.
 You will find your heart filled with more peace, more joy, and more solemn love for your Lord.
 Your friends will be blessed because you made daily Bible reading a habit.